 During the week of suspension of didactic activity, a mid-course test is administered to students who freely decide to participate.
 It is a multiple-choice test that includes theoretical questions and the resolution of exercises using a spreadsheet (Excel, Calc or similar ones).
 It refers to topics imparted up to that time of the course.
 The allotted time is 30 minutes.
-Only right answers are scored, no penalty is given to missing or incorrect answers.
+Only right answers are scored, and no penalty is given to missing or incorrect answers.
 To get the minimum evaluation and pass the mid-term test, the candidate must be able to correctly complete at least 60% of the questions proposed.
 The evaluation of the test is expressed out of thirty.
 The student who passes the mid-course test will be able to take the final written test on the contents of the program that are not part of the first test, as long as this takes place within the first useful exam session (the one immediately following the end of the course).

-The final evaluation is calculated as the weighted average of the marks obtained in the written / practical tests and in the oral one (with weights given by: midterm and end of course test 40%, oral test 60%).
+Whether students are not satisfied with the mark received, they can renounce and answer the complete (full) test.
+The final evaluation is calculated as the weighted average of the marks obtained in the written / practical tests and the oral one (with weights given by: mid-term and end of course test 40%, oral test 60%).
 EDUCATIONAL OBJECTIVES The course addresses the basic instruments and notions of Social Statistics.
 This course considers both theoretical and methodological aspects as well as practical ones.
+It is specifically oriented to students in the Psychology field and promotes the use of computing software, also available in open-source.
 TEACHING METHODS Theoretical-practical lessons with the personal computer.
 Excel (or Calc) labs.
-Every lesson is made up by both theoretical notions and practice.
+Every lesson is made up of both theoretical notions and practice.
 Students are requested to bring with them their own devices in order to participate in lab activities.
-To share study materials and for some lab activities we use the e-learning platform, provided by the University of Palermo.
-SUGGESTED BIBLIOGRAPHY Uno a scelta tra: Agresti A., Franklin C., Statistica.
-L'arte e la scienza di imparare dai dati.
-Pearson, 2016. (qualunque edizione).
-ISBN: 9788865189511 Borra S., Di Ciaccio A., Statistica, metodologie per le scienze economiche e sociali, McGraw-Hill, 2008 (qualunque edizione).
+Whether they do not have the availability of personal devices, study materials will be provided to them to carry on labs autonomously.
+To share study materials, and for some lab activities, we use the e-learning platform as well as the section "Materiale didattico" on the web page of the course, both provided by the University of Palermo.
+SUGGESTED BIBLIOGRAPHY Uno a scelta tra: a) MECATTI, F., Statistica di base.
+Come, quando, perché.
+McGraw-Hill Education, 2022.
+EAN: 9788838656606 b) Borra S., Di Ciaccio A., Statistica, metodologie per le scienze economiche e sociali, McGraw-Hill, 2008 (qualunque edizione).
 EAN: 9788838696329